-The alignment must be done according to the coupling manufacturer recommendations.
-The motor and coupled machine shafts must be aligned in the axial and radial directions, as shown in Figure 4.4 and Figure 4.5.
+The alignment must be done according to the coupling manufacturer recommendations and Figure 4.6 and Figure 4.7.

-Figure 4.4: Parallel alignment
+Figure 4.6: Parallel alignment

-Figure 4.4 shows the parallel misalignment of the two shaft ends and the practical way to measure it by using suitable dial gauges.
-The measurement is performed in four points 90° away from each other with the two halfcouplings rotating together to eliminate effects of support surface irregularities on the dial gauge tip.
+Figure 4.6 shows the parallel misalignment of the two shaft ends and the practical way to measure it by using suitable dial gauges.

+The measurement is performed in four points 90° away from each other with the two half-couplings rotating together to eliminate effects of support surface irregularities on the dial gauge tip.
 Choosing the upper vertical point as 0°, half the difference between the dial gauge measurements at the 0° and 180° points represents the vertical coaxial error.
 In case of deviation, it must be corrected by adding or removing leveling shims.
 Half of the difference between the dial gauge measurements at the 90° and 270° points represents the horizontal coaxial error.

 These measurements indicate when it is necessary to lift or lower the motor or move it to the right or to the left on the drive end in order to eliminate the coaxial error.
 Half of the maximum difference among the dial gauge measurements in a complete rotation represents the maximum eccentricity found.

 The misalignment in a complete shaft rotation, with rigid or semiflexible coupling, cannot exceed 0.03 mm.
 When flexible couplings are used, greater values than those indicated above are acceptable, provided that they do not exceed the value allowed by the coupling manufacturer.
 It is recommended to keep a safety margin for these values.